-Apart from the circumstances prescribed under section 10A in which it is permissible for councils to close their meetings, all other council decisions must be made in an open and transparent manner.
+Apart from the circumstances prescribed under section 10A in which it is permissible for councils to close their meetings, all other council decisions must be made in an open meeting.
 This ensures transparency and accountability of council decision making and encourages community participation in the decision-making process.